microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/schedulinggroup-get.md

 ---
-title: "Get a schedulingGroup by id"
+title: "Get schedulingGroup"
-description: "Get a schedulingGroup by id."
+description: "Retrieve the properties and relationships of a [schedulingGroup](../resources/schedulinggroup.md) by ID."
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---

-# Get a schedulingGroup by id
+# Get schedulingGroup

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [schedulingGroup](../resources/schedulinggroup.md) by id.
+Retrieve the properties and relationships of a [schedulingGroup](../resources/schedulinggroup.md) by ID.

 ## Permissions